virtual-labs/exp-structures-iiith/experiment/aim.md

-A variable of a certain data type such as int or char can store only one element of that data type.
-An array, on the other hand, can store multiple elements of a fixed data type.
-An array, thus, allows a programmer to address a collection of similar elements by a single name, while also allowing him to address each of the elements by their index in the array.
+When working with data in programming, you often encounter variables of specific data types like int or char, which can store only a single element of that data type.
+However, the real world is rarely so simplistic.
+What if you need to manage a collection of related elements, each with its own data type?
+Arrays offer a solution, allowing you to store multiple elements of a fixed data type.
+With arrays, you can address this collection collectively using a single name while accessing each individual element through its unique index in the array.

-Can we create a collection of data elements of various data types and refer to this collection by a single name?
-The answer to this question is 'yes' and this is possible by the use of structures.
-A structure allows you to make a collection of various elements of different data types and refer to them by a single name.
-A structure can contain arrays as well.
-Hence, a structure in some sense acts like a new data type which has multiple components of various other data types.
-So, it is possible to make an array of structure variables also.
+But what if you want to create a collection of data elements with diverse data types and reference this entire ensemble with a single identifier?
+The answer is a resounding 'yes,' and the tool for this task is structures.
+Structures empower you to assemble a heterogeneous collection of elements, each with its own data type, and then reference this entire assembly using a single name.
+Structures can even include arrays, making them incredibly versatile.

+In essence, a structure serves as a custom data type that can encompass multiple components of various data types, allowing you to encapsulate complex data structures in a cohesive manner.
+This flexibility also extends to creating arrays of structure variables, further enhancing your ability to manage and organize your data effectively.

+With this lab, you will gets hands-on and try:

+- To understand how to use structures as a compund datatype.
+- To design structures according to your requirement.
+- To understand when structures are better data-structures than arrays.